elqal3awii/WebSecurity-Academy-with-Python/Authentication/Password reset poisoning via middleware/README.md

 # Expected Output

 ```
-1. Change the dynamically generated link via X-Forwarded-Host header.. ☑️
+1. Change the dynamically generated link via X-Forwarded-Host header..
+OK
-2. Get temp-forgot-password-token of the carlos from exploit sever logs.. ☑️
+2. Get temp-forgot-password-token of the carlos from exploit sever logs..
+OK
-3. Changing the password of the carlos.. ☑️
+3. Changing the password of the carlos..
+OK
 ✅ Password changed to: Hacked
 ```